Metgraph/RewardsTool/README.md

 - **-u Profile**
-    - The program will open Microsoft Edge using the specified profile.
+    - The program will open Chrome using the specified profile.
 If not specified the program will use the default profile

 ## Errors
 It may occur that an error interrupts the program, in this case close Edge and restart the program.
 If an error also occurs in second attempt [report it](https://github.com/Metgraph/RewardsEdge/issues).